0xPolygonID/docs/docs/wallet/wallet-sdk/polygonid-sdk/iden3comm/api/get-proofs.md

 :::info

 The iden3comm's `getProofs` method retrieves the proofs from the proof request of the Verifier.
-The actual proof is created by the `prove()` method, which you will read about in the [Proof section](/docs/wallet/wallet-sdk/polygonid-sdk/proof/proof-generation-api.md#prove) of the APIs.
+The actual proof is created by the `prove()` method, which you will read about in the [<ins>Proof section</ins>](/docs/wallet/wallet-sdk/polygonid-sdk/proof/proof-generation-api.md#prove) of the APIs.

 For this to happen, iden3comm makes a call to `prove()`.